Initial Filing and Fees for Forming a California LLC

 California Business Licenses and Permits

 Your California LLC may need certain licenses and permits to comply with specific requirements.
-These business permits and licenses might be issued by California, regional or
+These business permits and licenses might be issued by California

 Permits and licenses vary based on: